Snazzie/Rhythm-Unity/README.md

 OSU Clone made in Unity

-There are tests maps bundled with this project using LFS. make sure you pull from LFS also! first test map is broken, so try the others.
+There are tests maps bundled with this project using LFS. make sure you pull from LFS also!

+First test map is broken, so try the others.

+See other branches for more recent changes.

 Only auto play works atm.
-See other branches for more recent changes.

 Feature Goals:

 * Ability to import maps from OSU